Pelacarsen: Phase 2 studies

 In Phase 2 clinical trials, pelacarsen demonstrated significant reductions in Lp(a) levels.
 The phase 2B trial was a randomized, double-blind, placebo-controlled, dose-ranging trial involving 286 patients with established cardiovascular disease and screening Lp(a) levels ≥60 mg/dL (≥150 nmol/L).

 Studies in healthy Japanese subjects showed dose-dependent reductions in Lp(a) levels, with placebo-corrected reductions of 55.4%, 58.9%, and 73.7% for 20 mg, 40 mg, and 80 mg doses, respectively, at day 30.

 Phase 3 trials

 The primary Phase 3 study is the Lp(a)HORIZON trial (NCT04023552), a global, multicenter, double-blind, placebo-controlled study conducted by Novartis.
 The trial enrolled 8,323 patients with established cardiovascular disease and elevated Lp(a) levels of ≥70 mg/dL (approximately 149 nmol/L), testing the effect of pelacarsen on major cardiovascular events.

+In September 2026, Novartis reported that the phase 3 Lp(a)HORIZON trial of pelacarsen failed to significantly reduce major cardiovascular events, despite reducing levels of lipoprotein(a).
+The result made it the first major late-stage clinical setback among therapies targeting lipoprotein(a).

 Additional Phase 3 studies include the Lp(a)FRONTIERS CAVS trial, which is assessing the impact of Lp(a) lowering with pelacarsen on the progression of calcific aortic valve stenosis.

+Other Lp(a)-lowering therapies

+Pelacarsen is part of an emerging class of investigational therapies designed to lower Lipoprotein(a) by targeting its synthesis in the liver.
+While pelacarsen utilizes an antisense oligonucleotide (ASO) approach, other therapies in clinical development include small interfering RNAs (siRNAs) such as olpasiran, lepodisiran, and zerlasiran, which also target LPA messenger RNA.
+Additionally, oral small-molecule inhibitors like muvalaplin are being investigated for their ability to disrupt the assembly of the Lp(a) particle.